-Moreover, while quantum factoring is often mentioned as a 'killer app' for quantum computation, classical prime factorization is neither in the class of NP-complete problems nor can it be excluded that classical algorithms solve this task in polynomial time, just like Shor's probabilistic quantum algorithm.
+Moreover, while quantum factoring is often mentioned as "killer app" for quantum computation, classical prime factorization is neither in the class of NP-complete problems, nor can it be excluded that classical algorithms solve this task in polynomial time; just like Shor's probabilistic quantum algorithm.

 The key issue, in my opinion, is a lack of knowledge of just what the quantum assets and capacities, capable of potentially trespassing classical computational means, really are.

-Parallel processing by superpositions
+1. Parallel processing by superpositions

-Many researchers would be inclined to postulate quantum superpositions-the capacity to simultaneously co-represent classically distinct, even mutually contradictory, states-and the resulting sort of parallelism as one of the main quantum-over-classical advantages.
+Many researchers would be inclined to postulate quantum superpositions - the capacity to simultaneously co-represent classically distinct, even mutually contradictory, states - and the resulting sort of parallelism, as one of the main quantum-over-classical advantages.

-Unfortunately, all of our attempts to comprehend a widely cited paper on quantum complexity theory

-(Bernstein & Vazirani 1993) failed.
-In particular, their hint in Section 3.3, that superposition (and thus parallelism) requires a huge (exponential) computational capacity (one that could potentially be harvested) of the physical universe, is immediately questioned by mentioning restrictions because the quantum evolution is essentially a permutation of the quantum state.
+Unfortunately, all of our attempts to comprehend a widely cited paper on quantum complexity theory [10] failed.
+In particular, their hint in Sect.
+3.3, that superposition (and thus parallelism) requires a huge (exponential) computational capacity (one that could potentially be harvested) of the physical universe, is immediately questioned by mentioning restrictions due to the fact that the quantum evolution is essentially a permutation of the quantum state.

-A recent review (Montanaro 2016) also attempts to locate quantum capacities by emphasizing coherent superpositions (and thus parallelism).
-It is mentioned that a cynical reader might point out that, based on a result by Shi (2003), any quantum algorithm whatsoever can be expressed as the use of just 2 components: (1) gates producing coherent superpositions of a classical bit (such as the Hadamard gate or quantum Fourier transforms) interspersed with (2) classical processing.
+A recent review [11] also attempts to locate quantum capacities by emphasizing coherent superpositions (and thus parallelism).
+It is mentioned that a cynical reader might point out that, based on a result by Shi [12] any quantum algorithm whatsoever can be expressed as the use of just two components: (i) gates producing coherent superpositions of a classical bit (such as the Hadamard gate or quantum Fourier transforms), interspersed with (ii) classical processing.

-Alas, all the parallel 'results' of a quantum computation encoded in a coherent superposition are not directly accessible; due to quantum complementarity and the no-cloning theorem, there is no way to access and measure complementary aspects of an arbitrary pure state comprehensively.
-In terms of the manyworlds interpretation, every one of the parallel results resides in one of those parallel worlds simultaneously, but any particular observer has direct access to only one such universe.
+Alas, all the parallel "results" of a quantum computation encoded in a coherent superposition are not directly accessible: due to quantum complementarity and the no-cloning theorem there is no way to access and measure complementary aspects of an arbitrary pure state comprehensively.
+In terms of the many-worlds interpretation, every one of the parallel results resides in one of those parallel worlds simultaneously; but any particular observer has direct access to only one such universe.

-Indeed, relative to 'reasonable' assumptions, observables which are not identical to pure states (and their negation) cannot consistently (co-)exist with the latter (Pitowsky 1998, Abbott et al. 2015).
-From this point of view, 'coherent superpositions' just correspond to improper, misleading representations of non-existing aspects of physical reality.
-They are delusive because they confuse ontology with epistemology (Jaynes 1989, 1990) by suggesting the physical co-existence of counterfactuals, in particular classically inconsistent cases, in an exploitable classical manner.
-However, upon closer inspection, this alleged capacity might just be a consequence of a misconception, yielding an operational ill-representation of the quantum state (Svozil 2014).
+Indeed, relative to "reasonable" assumptions, observables which are not identical to pure states (and their negation), cannot consistently (co-)exist with the latter [13, 14].
+From this point of view, "coherent superpositions" just correspond to improper, misleading representations of non-existing aspects of physical reality.
+They are delusive because they confuse ontology with epistemology [15, 16] by suggesting the physical co-existence of counterfactuals; in particular, classically inconsistent cases, in an exploitable classical manner.
+However, upon closer inspection, this alleged capacity might just be a consequence of a misconception yielding an operational ill-representation of the quantum state [17].

-'Forcing' a 'measurement' of such states in a coherent superposition of 'observables' results in a context translation (Svozil 2004).
-This may introduce stochasticity due to the many (for all practical purposes [Bell 1990]) uncontrollable degrees of freedom of the measurement device (Englert et al. 1988).
+"Forcing" a "measurement" of such states in a coherent superposition of "observables" results in a context translation [18].
+This may introduce stochasticity due to the many (for all practical purposes [19]) uncontrollable degrees of freedom of the measurement device [20].

-Nevertheless, with all these provisos, a potential quantum advantage resides in the possibility to encode certain suitable relational functional properties representable by (equi-)partitions of the image of the function (Donath & Svozil 2002, Svozil 2002) into suitable orthogonal projections (Svozil 2016).
-Unfortunately, this is not ubiquitous, as for certain tasks such as parity, effective speedups are impossible (Farhi et al. 1998).
+Nevertheless, with all these provisos, a potential quantum advantage resides in the possibility to encode certain suitable relational functional properties representable by (equi-)partitions of the image of the function [21, 22] into suitable orthogonal projections [23].
+Unfortunately this is not ubiquitous, as for certain tasks such as parity effective speedups are impossible [24].

-Multipartite communication by entanglement
+2. Multipartite communication by entanglement